The following are terms you may encounter related to cleft or craniofacial care.

 Audiologist: A person with a degree, license, and certification in audiology (science of hearing) who measures hearing, identifies hearing loss, and participates in rehabilitation of hearing impairment.

-Communication Disorder: An interference with a person’s ability to comprehend others or express themselves (usually in verbal form).
+Communication Disorder: An interference with a person’s ability to comprehend others or express themselves.

 Comprehension: Knowledge or understanding of spoken or written language.

 Congenital: A disease, deformity, or deficiency existing at the time of birth.

 Craniofacial Anomaly: A visible, structural and/or functional difference affecting the head (cranium) and/or face.

 Crossbite: A dental condition where the upper teeth are behind the lower teeth rather than in front of them.